Q: Why should my child have an artist come to their school?

 A: Your child’s teacher, EA and/or resource teacher will be responsible for ensuring your child is supported in their participation in artist-led activities.
 It is the teacher’s responsibility to support the artist in creating a climate that encourages students to be actively involved in the project.

-Participation will be stressful for my child with special needs – are they obliged to participate?
+Q: Participation may be stressful for my child with special needs – are they obliged to participate?

 A: Your child’s teacher and/or EA will assist the artist in planning for the successful inclusion of all students.
 They will know if or when your child would be better served by a different activity.

-A: Artists can apply for funding from the Manitoba Arts Council to cover up to 100% of eligible project costs, but schools and school divisions are strongly encouraged to contribute revenue to cover additional or non-eligible project costs.
+A: Artists can apply for funding from the Manitoba Arts Council to cover up to 100% of eligible project costs, but the collaborating school and school division are encouraged to contribute revenue to cover additional project costs.
 Some schools may ask parents to contribute to material costs.
-If this is the case for your school, speak with the principal.
+If this is the case for your school, speak with your child’s teacher or the principal.